 A cervical pillow for back sleepers holds the head in slight extension, supporting the natural lordotic curve without pushing the chin toward the chest.
 A cervical pillow for side sleepers fills the lateral gap between ear and shoulder, keeping the cervical spine parallel to the mattress.
 Neither is interchangeable.
 Both address the same underlying problem — that the pillow most people sleep on was chosen for comfort, not for what the cervical spine needs across eight hours of uninterrupted load.

 They are different products, built for different geometries.
 The right one depends on your anatomy, your dominant sleep position, and the specific way your symptoms present.
-The quiz exists for that reason.
+The pillow quiz exists for that reason.

 Sources